bwasti/wasmblr/README.md

 # wasmblr
-A single header file Web Assembly assembler.
+A single header file WebAssembly assembler.

 This library makes it easier to generate web assembly binaries directly from C++.
 Useful for JIT compilation from within projects compiled with Emscripten.